Condo Insurance for Owners in Québec

 Buy condo insurance online in 5 minutes.

-Get customized coverage, in language you can understand, at a competitive price – and do it all online.
-We’ve simplified condo insurance, so you can focus on what you love.
+Whether you live in a condo in Montreal, a townhouse in Québec City or a condo in Laval, you need to have the right insurance for your condominium.
+You can get a condo insurance quote online in minutes.
+Get a customized quote, in language you can understand, at a competitive price – and do it all online.
+We’ve simplified getting condo insurance, so you can focus on what you love.

 During home insurance calculation, insurance companies look at a complex set of factors.
 These will determine the likelihood of you making a claim – and how much a claim could cost.
 The higher the likelihood is, the higher your premium will be.